Cultural impact of Michael Jackson: Music videos

 Jackson had a lasting influence on the music video medium, starting with the clips for his Thriller singles "Billie Jean" and "Beat It".
 At the time most music videos had small budgets, low production values and little narrative.
 Jackson's videos began a transformation, replacing low-budget montage promos with elaborate short films consisting of in-depth narratives and sophisticated visuals, and taking the form of a mini musical.
-Jackson collaborated with several Hollywood directors on these works, including John Landis, Martin Scorsese, Spike Lee and John Singleton.
+Jackson collaborated with several Hollywood directors on these works, including John Landis, Martin Scorsese, Spike Lee, David Fincher and John Singleton.
 "Beat It" featured unusually sophisticated choreography and, according to The Rolling Stone Encyclopedia of Rock & Roll, created a "music video subindustry of dancers and choreographers" such as Paula Abdul and Toni Basil.

-The "Thriller" video—which gained a commercial release as Michael Jackson's Thriller—was unusually long (at 15 minutes) and took the form of a short film presentation.
+The "Thriller" video—which gained a commercial release as Michael Jackson's Thriller—was unusually long (at 14 minutes) and took the form of a short film presentation.
 It features Jackson dancing with zombies and cost more than $1 million to produce.
 The film sealed MTV's position as a cultural force, helped disassemble racial barriers for black artists, revolutionized music video production, popularized the making-of documentaries, and drove rentals and sales of VHS tapes.
 It has been described as the most influential music video in history; according to Edmondson, the "Thriller" video "is credited with single-handedly revolutionizing the landscape of pop music".
 Former MTV executive Nina Blackwood said, "[After 'Thriller'] we saw videos get more sophisticated—more story lines, way more intricate choreography.
 You look at those early videos and they were shockingly bad."
 Music video director Brian Grant credited "Thriller" as the turning point when music videos became a "proper industry".
 Gill recognized the Landis-directed film as a work that "altered forever the balance of sound and vision in the entertainment industry", adding: "Prior to Jackson, music alone had been the premier conduit of cultural dissemination among young people; after Jackson, it was merely the accompaniment to a dance routine, one small element in a larger spectacle."
 In December 2009, the video was inducted into the National Film Registry.
+"Thriller" has become closely associated with Halloween.
+The dance is performed in major cities around the world; the largest zombie dance included 12,937 dancers, in Mexico City.
+A YouTube video of more than 1,500 prisoners performing the dance in the Philippines had attracted 14 million views as of 2010.